voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

     fields (metadata, labels, custom fields, etc.) are written to FiftyOne's backing database.

-    Note that samples only store the `filepath` to the media, not the raw media itself.
+    **Important!** Samples only store the `filepath` to the media, not the raw media itself.
 FiftyOne does not create duplicate copies of your data!

 Loading datasets
 ----------------

-Depending on the format of your data and labels, FiftyOne provides a fhew different options for loading your |Dataset|.
-See the tabs below to figure out which option is best for you.
+Depending on the format of your data and labels, FiftyOne provides a few different options for loading your |Dataset|.
+Navigate the tabs below to figure out which option is best for you.

 .. tabs::